Ryan Edwards (English footballer): Morecambe

 On 21 March 2014, Edwards joined League Two side Morecambe on a one-month youth loan.
 The next day, he made his debut in a 1–1 draw against Northampton Town.
 Edwards' seven appearances for the club led, on 24 April 2014, to the extension of his loan stay with the Shrimps until the end of the 2013–14 season.
 He went on to make nine appearances for the club.

 After a successful loan spell at the Globe Arena towards the end of the 2013–14 season, Edwards signed a two-year deal after being released by Blackburn Rovers on 19 May 2014; however, at the start of the season, Edwards fractured his fingers in a friendly match, which kept him out for two months.
 Throughout August, Edwards started to maintain his fitness after surgery.
 Edwards' first game after signing for the club on a permanent basis, as well as coming from injury, came in a goalless draw against Cheltenham Town on 6 September 2014.
 Edwards continued to be in the first team, although he spent six games on the substitutes bench.

 Edwards was sent off on 7 March 2015, in a 3–2 win over Luton Town.
 After making his return against Shrewsbury Town on 17 March 2015, he provided an assist for Kevin Ellison in a 1–1 draw against Accrington Stanley on 3 April 2015.
 Edwards ended his first full season at Morecambe with 31 appearances after suffering a back injury.

 Edwards scored his first career goal in a 2–0 win over Portsmouth on 16 August 2016.

 Plymouth Argyle

 On 13 June 2017, Plymouth Argyle announced Edwards as their third signing of the summer, from Morecambe.

 He was offered a new contract by Plymouth Argyle at the end of the 2018–19 season.

 Blackpool

 On 14 June 2019, Edwards signed a two-year contract with Blackpool, marking a return to his native North West.

 He made his debut for the Seasiders in their opening fixture of the 2019–20 season, a 2–0 victory over Bristol Rovers at Bloomfield Road.

 Dundee United

 On 3 August 2020, Edwards signed for Scottish club Dundee United.

 Chennaiyin

 Following his release from Dundee United, Edwards joined Chennaiyin in the Indian Super League.

+Falkirk

+On 4 November 2025, Falkirk announced that they had signed Edwards to a short-term deal.

+Sporting JAX

+In 2026, he joined USL Championship expansion franchise Sporting JAX for their inaugural season.